ScottKirvan/Unreal-Visual-Pinball/README.md

 You can contact me at info@bits4u.nl.

-Not all the interfaces of Pinmame are present in this release but you can easily extend it yourself by using this code as a template or wait until i finished implementing the rest.
+Not all the interfaces of Pinmame are present in this release but you can easily extend it yourself by using this code as a template or wait until I finished implementing the rest.